aidenerard/fluxspace-core/docs/mag_to_csv_explanation.md

    - `csv`: Reading and writing CSV files
    - `time`: Adding delays between sensor readings
    - `math`: Mathematical operations (square root for calculating B_total)
+   - `sys`: System-specific parameters and functions
+     - Used to write error messages to `sys.stderr` (standard error stream)
+     - Separates error output from normal output (stdout)
+     - Allows proper error handling and logging
+     - Important for scripts that might be called by other programs
    - `datetime`: Generating timestamps

 3. **External library:**